Annuities are not for everyone

 Balancing Insurance Losses

 Underwater life insurance policies are generally not tax deductible.
-However, if you transfer the policy into an annuity, the losses can be balanced against the gains in an annuity.
+However, if you transfer the policy into an annuity, the losses may be offset against the gains in an annuity.